Born 26 July 1937, Jamaica. He was 1.77 m (5'10") tall.

 Kissoon was born in Trinidad, but moved to England as a child.
 He trained as a school teacher.
 He was fresh out of drama school when he joined the cast of Space: 1999 as Dr Vincent.
 He has appeared as a regular in the children's series Grange Hill (1985-87), and also appeared in the Peter Brook film/ TV movie The Mahabharata (1989).
 He has done much acting in the theatre, with Peter Hall at the National, and extensively at the Royal Shakespeare Company.
-On film, he was in Kenneth Branagh's 1996 Hamlet and Dirty Pretty Things (2002); on TV in episodes of Holby City (2002 and 2006) and Casualty (2008).
+On film, he was in Kenneth Branagh's 1996 Hamlet, Dirty Pretty Things (2002) and Star Wars The Force Awakens (2015); on TV in episodes of Holby City (2002 and 2006) and Casualty (2008).
 He is a devout Muslim.
 His first name is credited either as "Jeffrey" or "Jeffery"; on Space 1999 it was the latter.

 Says Kissoon: "They had this idea that by 1999 there would be flying cars and communities in space," said Kissoon in 2000.
 "They squeezed me into this tight suit, so I'd bulge all over it.
 And I had a huge Afro hairstyle."